-See the section called "Script and configuration file options" on page 264.
 See the section called "Sample configuration file" on page 265.

-- Stop all the applications connected to the source database. - Run the switchover.pl script on the target system in one of the following ways.
-The script switches the role of the primary database to standby and that of the standby database to primary.
+- Stop all the applications connected to the source database. - Run the switchover.pl script on the target system using the configuration file.
+The script switches the role of the source database to standby and that of the target database to primary.